Oxaliplatin and capecitabine

 - Tummy (abdominal) pain

-- Raised amounts of a chemical called bilirubin in your blood – you will have regular blood tests to check your bilirubin levels during your course of treatment
+- Raised amounts of a chemical called bilirubin in your blood – you will have regular blood tests to check your bilirubin levels during your treatment

-- Difficulty swallowing or breathing can be triggered by cold air in the first 5 days after you have oxaliplatin but usually clears up on its own – tell your doctor or nurse if you have this side effect and avoid cold drinks or ice cubes for the first few days
+- Difficulty swallowing or breathing can be triggered by cold air in the first 5 days after you have oxaliplatin.
+This usually clears up on its own.
+Tell your doctor or nurse if you have this side effect and avoid cold drinks or ice cubes for the first few days

 Fewer than 1 in 100 people have these.

-- Ringing in the ears (tinnitus) affects about 1 in 100 people (1%) who have oxaliplatin and usually gets better after the treatment is over
+- Ringing in the ears (tinnitus) affects about 1 in 100 people (1%) and usually gets better after the treatment is over

-- Some people have an allergic reaction while having oxaliplatin, usually at the first or second treatment – let your treatment team know immediately if you have any skin rashes, itching, feeling hot, shivering, going red in the face, feeling dizzy, headaches, shortness of breath, anxiety, or a sudden need to pass urine
+- Some people have an allergic reaction while having oxaliplatin, usually at the first or second treatment.
+Let your treatment team know straight away if you have any skin rashes, itching, or swelling in the lips, face or throat

 You may have some of the side effects mentioned above.
+They may be mild or more severe.
 A side effect may get worse through your course of treatment.
 Or you may have more side effects as the course goes on.
 This depends on

 - How many times you've had a drug before